-- be fully made of leather - be enclosed and with a "tongue" that is attached to the sides to stop liquids from entering the shoe - have a non-slip sole that is salt and acid resistant - the colour must be black.
+- be fully made of leather - be enclosed and with a "tongue" that is attached to the sides to stop liquids from entering the shoe.
+Boots are recommended - have a non-slip sole that is salt and acid resistant - the colour must be black.